Cholesterol – Lifestyle Changes to Lower Your Cholesterol

 - Plant sterols and stanols.
 Plant sterols and stanols can help keep your body from absorbing cholesterol.
 Sterols have been added to some foods, including margarines and spreads, orange juice and yogurt.
 You can also find sterols and stanols in some dietary supplements.

 - Omega-3 fatty acids.
 If you have heart disease or high triglycerides, consider taking an omega-3 or fish oil supplement.
-Discuss with your health care provider to see if this is right for you.

 FOR MORE INFORMATION